trans-travel/trans-travel/us/al.md

 ## Child Custody / Abuse

- * Some transition care (puberty blockers, hormone therapy, and surgery) for children is illegal, in a law entitled the "Alabama Vulnerable Child Compassion and Protection Act."
+ * Some transition care (puberty blockers, hormone therapy, and surgery) for youth and teens (note this applies to people who are 18-years-old as the age of majority in Alabama is 19) is illegal, in a law entitled the "Alabama Vulnerable Child Compassion and Protection Act."
 This law is blocked from enforcement (for the puberty blocker and hormone therapy aspects) by court while litigation proceeds, but shows the state's view of this care.
  * There is no sanctuary law preventing cooperation with other jurisdictions